Biffy Clyro: 1995–2000: Early years and formation

-2001–2005: Blackened Sky, The Vertigo of Bliss and Infinity Land
+2001–2005: Breakthrough and Blackened Sky

 On 9 April 2001, the previously unreleased "27" was released as a single.
 On 1 October 2001, a song from thekidswho... was re-recorded and released as a single, "Justboy"; this was repeated again on 4 February 2002, when the song "57" was released.
 On 11 March, the band's debut album, Blackened Sky, was released to generally positive reviews.
 It was around this time that the band began touring extensively, including supporting Weezer on 20 March at the Barrowlands in Glasgow.
 On 15 July, the fourth single from the album, "Joy.Discovery.Invention", was released as a double A-side with a newly recorded song called "Toys, Toys, Toys, Choke, Toys, Toys, Toys" (which would later also appear on their next album The Vertigo of Bliss).

 They toured as part of the Kerrang tour in 2001 alongside Sunna and Hell is For Heroes, followed by their first UK wide headline tour later on in the year.

 In 2003, the band retreated to the Linford Manor recording studio in Great Linford, Milton Keynes, England, to record the follow-up to Blackened Sky.
 On 24 March, a new single was released called "The Ideal Height", followed by a further new single "Questions and Answers" on 26 May.
 The band's second album, The Vertigo of Bliss was released on 16 June, to positive reviews which focused on the more experimental style of the album in comparison to Blackened Sky, as well as the introduction of string sections.

 After touring relentlessly for The Vertigo of Bliss, the band retreated to Monnow Valley Studio in Monmouth, Wales to record a follow-up album.
 As with the previous album, two singles were released before the actual album: "Glitter and Trauma" and "My Recovery Injection" on 9 August and 20 September respectively.
 An additional digital download was also released on 31 May, called "There's No Such Thing as a Jaggy Snake".
 On 4 October, the band's third album, Infinity Land was released, followed by the final single from the album, "Only One Word Comes To Mind", on 14 February 2005.
 On 16 February, the band performed a cover of Franz Ferdinand's "Take Me Out" live from Maida Vale on Zane Lowe's BBC Radio 1 show.

 Simon Neil's side project Marmaduke Duke also released an album in 2005, known as The Magnificent Duke.
 He toured the UK together with the Johnston twins accompanying on bass and drums.